wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 The OCCL-PVW differs from OCCL-SVW in two important aspects.
 The first is that the former requires R-Locks be taken also for pre-write operations.
 This is because otherwise two transactions that write the same set of data items can conflict on V-Locks.
 The paper somehow claims this as undesirable without further explanation.
+The second difference is that the committing transaction exits the critical section after validation without releasing V-Locks on the write set.
+It then performs write back without any critical section.
+Holding V-Locks during the write back prevents reading transactions from pre-writing any item in the write set, because otherwise, they may begin commit and try to acquire V-Locks on these items, causing V-V lock conflicts.